-At the 2018 autumn party conferences, the LGA will be supporting our councillors as they debate the key issues facing local government with national political stakeholders.
+At the 2018 autumn party conferences, the LGA supported our councillors as they debated the key issues facing local government with national political stakeholders.

-Across the 2018 conferences, we will be helping to deliver a range of events, including debates, roundtables, and receptions.
-Our councillors will be debating topics such as economic growth, children’s services, housing, and adult social care, ensuring councils have a strong voice in policy discussions.
+Across the 2018 conferences, we helped to deliver a range of events, including debates, roundtables, and receptions.
+Our councillors debated topics such as economic growth, children’s services, housing, and adult social care, ensuring councils have a strong voice in policy discussions.

 The LGA debates

-We will be discussing how local government can be the solution to the challenges our country is facing, alongside senior MPs and policy experts.
+We discussed how local government can be the solution to the challenges our country is facing, alongside senior MPs and policy experts.

 Liberal Democrats, 15-18 September 2018, Brighton